habanoz/tech-feed/_posts/2023-09-30-llama-2-paper-notes.md

 *Training Objectives*:

+Similar to instructGpt paper, binary ranking loss is used, with addition of a margin component.

 $$\mathcal{L}_{ranking}=-log(\sigma( r_{\theta}(x,y_c) - r_{\theta}(x,y_r) - m(r) ))$$

 Where $$r_{\theta}(x,y_c)$$ is scalar score output for prompt $$x$$ and completion $$y$$ with model weights $$\theta$$. $$y_c$$ is preferred answer. $$y_r$$ is rejected answer. margin component $$m(r)$$ is a discrete function of preference rating.